-The news these past few weeks have produced timely reminders that the insider threat is as serious as ever.
+Buried in the news are impactful reminders that the insider threat is as serious as ever.

-First, news broke that the FBI arrested a Russian citizen who offered a Tesla employee $1 million to install ransomware on Tesla’s servers.
-Luckily for Elon, this employee had the integrity and personal fortitude to pass up the bribe and instead notify the company and FBI.
+In 2020, news broke that the FBI arrested a Russian citizen who offered a Tesla employee $1.5 million to install ransomware on Tesla’s servers.
+Luckily for Elon, this employee had the integrity to pass up the bribe and instead notify the company and FBI.
 This very easily could have turned out very differently.

-These two incidents might be top of mind because of the recent news, but the fact remains that insider threats have been a key driver of some of the most significant compromises in recent years.
+The fact remains that insider threats (be they malicious or of the accidental variety) have been a key driver of some of the most significant compromises in recent years.
 In fact, the Ponemon Institute estimates that over one-third of US companies will face some type of insider threat incident within the next year.
 And with the costs to combat insider threats continuing to rise—up 31% since 2018 to an average of $11.5M annually—companies need to elevate the priority of defending against this threat.

 A QUICK GLANCE: TESLA & THE DISGRUNTLED EMPLOYEE

-Although Tesla dodged a bullet with the recent insider attempt, they were not quite as lucky in 2018.
-In the summer that year, Elon Musk notified his staff that a "Tesla employee had conducted quite extensive and damaging sabotage to our operations."
+Although Tesla dodged a bullet with the 2020 insider attempt, they were not quite as lucky in 2018.
+In the summer of that year, Elon Musk notified his staff that a "Tesla employee had conducted quite extensive and damaging sabotage to our operations."